You can get a residential energy assessment to:

 We have partnered with local energy advisors to offer these assessments at a reduced cost:

-- $50 for a pre-renovation assessment and $50 cost for a return visit required for our insulation and air sealing rebate.
+- For existing homes: $50 for a pre-renovation assessment and $50 for a return visit required for our insulation and air sealing rebate.
 You’ll pay $50 for each assessment required after you complete insulation and air sealing upgrades.

 There may be additional costs for non-standard assessments.